Table of Contents

 ARTICLE XVII.
 AMENDMENTS

-These Bylaws may be amended by a two third (2/3) vote at the General Membership Meeting, provided that the proposed amendment(s) had been presented in writing at the Representative Meeting and was accepted by the majority of members voting.
+Section 1.
+These Bylaws may be amended by a two third (2/3) vote at the General Membership Meeting, provided that the proposed amendment(s) had been presented in writing to the Units, two (2) months prior to the date of the General Membership Meeting, at which time the voting on the amendment(s) is to take place.